 One night chuff chuff

 The European Sleeper started from an experiment conducted by Engelsman in 2019.
-He organized an overnight trip between the Netherlands and Berlin, with a jazz festival, a DJ, bar and restaurant on board.
-Despite the lack of sleep, the experience was invaluable in understanding the ins and outs of organizing a train journey.
+He organized an overnight trip between the Netherlands and Berlin, with a jazz festival, DJ, bar and restaurant on board.
+Despite the lack of sleep, the experience was invaluable in understanding the ins and outs of organizing a train trip.

 Night trains, back to Green

 It's not just Engelsman and Van Buuren who believe in the return of night trains.
-Other railway operators are also launching new routes, driven by the need to reduce the environmental impact of the transport sector.
+Other rail operators are also launching new routes, driven by the need to reduce the environmental impact of the transport sector.
 Traveling by night train it can generate a tenth of carbon emissions of an equivalent flight.

 See you on the next train.